koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 And what we would see in VS:
 ![VS2019 Test explorer output](vscapture2.png "VS2019 Test explorer output")

-Again we made use of the fact that tests run in isolution.
+Again we made use of the fact that tests run in isolation.
 Each theory case is manipulating the state of our Stack however it does not affect or gets affected by other Theory cases.
 This works since the Scenario is replayed for each theory case.
 So what would a typical end-to-end scenario look like:

 ```csharp
 [Scenario]